eTrejoLujano/eTrejoLujano/README.md

 - 🌱 I’m currently learning **Django and Tailwind**

-- 👨‍💻 All of my projects are available at [eriktrejolujano.netlify.app](eriktrejolujano.netlify.app)
+- 👨‍💻 My Portfolio is available at [eriktrejolujano.netlify.app](eriktrejolujano.netlify.app)

 - 📫 How to reach me **trejolujano.erik@gmail.com**